 A tool used to “grind” flowers into smaller, more manageable bits.
 This makes it easier to use in general, since you don’t want to roll a whole nug into a joint or try to vaporize it.
 Weed processed in a grinder has a similar consistency to oregano.

-Refers to the act of cultivating cannabis, as in “I love to grow weed”.
-Also refers to the weed being cultivated, as in “That’s a nice grow!”.
+This refers to the act of cultivating cannabis, as in “I love to grow weed”.
+It also refers to the weed being cultivated, as in “That’s a nice grow!”.